rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 We cannot rid ourselves of iconographic symbolism and still worship a transcendent God (we are ourselves icons of that transcendent God).
 Any attempt to glorify God necessitates symbolism (in image or action or word).
 Iconographic symbolism *will happen* no matter how much we suppress or destroy sacred images.

 Destroying images does not remove all images.
 The result is never "no image".
 The result is *ugly*, *bland*, *industrial* inages.
 There will always be an image as long as there's a church where we are trying to worship God.
-The risk of idolatry in iconoclasm is the same if not greater because they've replaced images of Christ with images of bland ugliness.
+The risk of idolatry after iconoclasm is the same if not greater because they've replaced images of Christ with images of bland ugliness.

-A bland spartan church is as idolatrous as a golden calf, because in both it is not aimed at Christ, and there is clearly a higher principle being worshipped (rather than God).
+A bland spartan church is as idolatrous as a golden calf, because in both it is not aimed at Christ, and there is clearly a higher principle being worshipped (above God).

 Destroying sacred images does not clear a path to God.
 The Tabernacle was adorned with golden cherubims for a reason.
-And there was a reason Moses ground up the golden calf into powder, sprinkled it into water, and forced the idolatrous Israelites to drink (water symbolizes precosmogonic chaos).
-Moses attacked the idol itself, not the very concept of images (which were still necessary in the Tabernacle).
+And there was a reason Moses ground up the golden calf into powder, sprinkled it into water, and forced the idolatrous Israelites to drink (water here symbolizes precosmogonic chaos).
+Moses attacked the idol itself, not the very concept of images (which were obviously necessary in the Tabernacle).

 Just like "*nothing* is not a reference point", *nothing* is not an image that clears a path for communion with God.
 Destroying images results in images of bland brokenness and not nothingness.
 And if the goal is truly nothingness, then it is *nihilism* and not Christ that iconoclasts are worshipping.